Key Points

 What is a Warm Eye Compress?

 A warm eye compress is simply a cloth, pad or mask with moist or dry heat applied to the eyes.
-Most eye doctors recommend 10-15 minute applications for maximum relief.
+Most eye doctors recommend 10 to 15 minute applications for maximum relief.

 The heat from the warm eye compress aids in stimulating the meibomian glands that line the edge of the eyelid.
 When these glands are stimulated, oil flows easily into the eyes to help stabilize the tear film.¹ This can help slow down tear evaporation, bringing comfort to your eyes.¹